LAripping/SmartSaber/README.md

 The original final deliverable for the 2016 assignment can be found in the [RT-DSP Project Spec.pdf](RT-DSP Project Spec.pdf) doc but it's in ​Gr​ee​k :greece:,  so you can find most of it's content in the following sections :gb:.

-You can start practicing the Jedi tradecraft in your dojo, by following the [step-by-step guide](#Usage Instructions).
+You can start practicing the Jedi tradecraft in your own dojo, by following the [step-by-step guide](#Usage Instructions).